balena-os/meta-balena/README.md

 ### Bootloader

-The bootloader needs to select the active root filesystem, load and launch the Linux kernel.
-It also manages boot counts and rollbacks. balenaOS supports several bootloaders across the supported devices line-up.
+The bootloader needs to select the active root filesystem, load, and launch the Linux kernel.
+It also manages boot counts and rollbacks.
+BalenaOS supports several bootloaders across the supported devices line-up.

 * Balena bootloader
   * This is the preferred bootloader for new kexec capable devices